Painting Equipment

 • air pressure.

-The lost quantity ends up in the working environment making the air difficult to breathe and can even affect health if the operator stays for a long period in such an environment.
-In addition, if the sprayed material is flammable, a high concentration of vapour increases the risk of fire.
+The amount lost ends up in the working environment making the air difficult to breathe and may even affect health if the operator is in such an environment for a long period.
+In addition, if the sprayed material is flammable, a high vapor concentration increases the risk of fire.

-Film quality also suffers because the varnish particles dry in the air and fall onto the piece before the deposited varnish film has dried.
-This varnish powder is embedded in the film and becomes rough.
-In the industry the term "gassing" of lake film.
+Film quality also suffers because the varnish particles dry in the air and fall onto the part before the deposited varnish film has dried.
+This varnish dust is embedded in the film, which becomes rough.
+The term "gassing" of lake film.

 These inconveniences are solved if the spraying area is equipped with spray booths.